Reading Rocket

 The final design features a/an:

-High level preview of reading accuracy before deep diving the analysis
+3. High level preview of reading accuracy data

 Additional Design Features